callthis/fiction/professional-malpractices-of-state-sponsored-entities.md

 - a disrespectful person with an attitude problem,

-- a spoiled brat who undeservedly keeps wanting things,
+- a rotten and spoiled brat who undeservedly keeps wanting things,

 - an immature child who throws tantrums at being upset about inconsequential things,

 - a no-good slacker who is a burden,

+- an ill-tempered, bad-mannered shabby person, with *unrefined* character,

-- a stuck up snob,
+- a stuck up snob with flawed personality traits,

 - a jailbird who is unfit for membership in any august society,

-- a deviant wreck with personality or character defects,
+- a deviant wreck with spiritual or character defects,

 - an overzealous, manic, obsessive buffoon,